 Whether you are buying or selling, being well-informed about this document will help you navigate the process with ease.
 If you have further questions or need professional assistance, don’t hesitate to consult a real estate lawyer or financial expert to guide you through the details.

-In Ontario real estate, the trust ledger works hand-in-hand with the Statement of Adjustments to ensure the accurate handling of financial transactions during a property transfer.
+In Ontario real estate, the trust ledger works hand-in-hand with the Statement to ensure the accurate handling of financial transactions during a property transfer.

-The Statement of Adjustments outlines all financial responsibilities between the buyer and seller, such as prorated property taxes, prepaid utilities, and other adjustments.
+The document outlines all financial responsibilities between the buyer and seller, such as prorated property taxes, prepaid utilities, and other adjustments.
 These amounts are reflected in the trust ledger, which records all funds received and disbursed for the transaction.

 By maintaining a precise record of every transaction, the trust ledger ensures the correct amount is paid on closing day and aligns with the figures outlined in the Statement of Adjustments.
 Together, these documents provide a clear financial picture of the transaction, protect client funds, and uphold the legal and professional standards required in real estate.